a-renzini/pygwb/docs/workflow.rst

     veto_definer = /home/arianna.renzini/public_html/ER15_pygwb_run/old_setup/H1L1-HOFT_C00_O4_CBC.xml

 An additional section, ``[pygwb_pipe]``, contains all the parameters needed to run the ``pygwb_pipe`` script.
-We refrain from giving a detailed overview of all these parameters, and refer the user to the dedicated tutorial `here <pipeline.html>`_, as well as the ``pygwb_parameters`` API `page <api/pygwb.parameters.html>`_ for further information about these parameters.
+We refrain from giving a detailed overview of all these parameters, and refer the user to the dedicated tutorial `here <pipeline.html>`_, as well as the ``pygwb.parameters`` API `page <api/pygwb.parameters.html>`_ for further information about these parameters.

 The last part of the workflow takes care of combining the output of all the jobs, and runs statistical checks on the combined output.
-The results are then displayed on a webpage.
+The results are then displayed on an ``html`` webpage.
 Parameters related to the last part of the workflow are passed through the following lines in the configuration file:

 .. code-block:: shell